hdulay/kstream-scala/README.md

 	```

 Model training is ongoing.
 When completed, the model is placed in a topic.
 The KStreams app waits for a model to appear and uses it to score incoming message.

-## Train the model
-I train the model using LDA.
-See TrainDNS.scala.
-This scala class trains the LDA model and serializes it to a Kafka topic.
-The model is loaded by the KStreams application to score incoming data from a Kakfa topic then routes suspicious dns requests to a separate topic.